nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Depending on the services running on your host, you might have other ports opened, so more lines like this.
 But the important part for our example is the line `5432/tcp open postgresql`.

 So we have confirmed that, when using the `-p` option to bind a port with the format: `-p <host-port>:<container-port>`, this port was bound for every interface.
-And this is not always what we want (think again about opening a connection to out postgresql database to debug ; or suppose your host has a network interface on which there is no external connectivity but is used for LAN connections with other hosts, etc.).
+And this is not always what we want (think again about opening a connection to our postgresql database to debug ; or suppose your host has a network interface on which there is no external connectivity but is used for LAN connections with other hosts, etc.).

 The docker developers have again thought about this and provided us with a way to specify the interface when we want to bind ports, the syntax is: `-p <ip-of-interface>:<host-port>:<container-port>`.